The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

 The covariance of linear combinations of random variables can be obtained from the known covariances of the latter, such that

 Conveniently, the covariance for ${a}_{\ell m}$ with different $\ell$ vanishes, such that a part of the second sum can be eliminated:

-We can see here explicitly that, unlike the covariance of full-sky ${a}_{\ell m}$, as we just made use of, the covariance of pseudo-${a}_{\ell m}$ of different $\ell$ does not vanish anymore, i.e., they are still Gaussian distributed with zero mean but they are not independent.
+We can see here explicitly that the covariance of pseudo-${a}_{\ell m}$ of different $\ell$ does not vanish anymore, unlike the covariance of full-sky ${a}_{\ell m}$.
+That is, the pseudo-${a}_{\ell m}$ are still Gaussian distributed with zero mean but they are not independent.

 The $W_{\ell \ell'' m m''}^{\pm}$ can be precomputed and are saved in a five-dimensional complex array - four dimensions for all possible combinations of $(\ell \ell'' m m'')$ and the fifth for the choice of the linear combination, $+$ or $-$.
 The covariances have to be assigned in the following way: